RTcmix/rtcmix.github.io/reference/instruments/PVOC.md

 If the optional "pitchmult" (p9) is 0, then **PVOC** will do an inverse-FFT resynthesis (fairly efficient).
-If it is \> 0, however, it will cause an oscillator-bank resynthesis, with inidvidual oscillators tracking the frequency and amplitude from the FFT analysis. p9 is a direct multiplier of all frequency values, so that a value of 2.0 will shift the entire spectrum up one octave, a value of 0.25 will shift it
+If it is \> 0, however, it will cause an oscillator-bank resynthesis, with individual oscillators tracking the frequency and amplitude from the FFT analysis. p9 is a direct multiplier of all frequency values, so that a value of 2.0 will shift the entire spectrum up one octave, a value of 0.25 will shift it